Types of Self-Help Groups

 - SMART Recovery: A type of self-help group that focuses on helping members control behavior that is concerning them or is harmful.

 - Parents without Partners: Offers support to single parents and aims to reduce the stress associated with being a single parent by allowing members to share their coping strategies and advice with others.

 - Discrimination self-help groups: This type of self-help group is survival-oriented and is focused on helping members who have experienced discrimination through their challenges and stressful situations.

 Overall, self-help groups can be very beneficial for those with a health condition, addiction or mental health issue.
 Self-help groups provide a sense of community and belonging, making it easier for members to trust and communicate with each other.

-Group Therapy at A Forever Recovery
+Self-Help Groups and Group Therapy at A Forever Recovery

 It is imperative to us that our patients felt comfortable and supported during their time in rehabilitation.
 One of the most popular ways to achieve this is by participating in self-help groups.
 These groups can be attended during recovery and when patients return home so they can continuously feel supported throughout their recovery.
 Participants often feel they can trust their group members and feel supported throughout their recovery journey.